OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + ' **QUESTIONS ABOUT OUR ONLINE PRIVACY POLICY FOR CHILDREN**' + '

 ' + '1.
-Do you collect information about my children\\'s use?
+Do you collect information about my children's use?

     ' + '

-    We do not knowingly collect personally identifying information from anyone under the age of 13 unless we first obtain permission from the child\\'s parent or legal guardian.
+    We do not knowingly collect personally identifying information from anyone under the age of 13 unless we first obtain permission from the child's parent or legal guardian.

 ' + '2.
 What happens when my child is using an account not registered to them?

     ' + '

     Internet and wireless devices and services purchased for family use may be used by children without our knowledge.
-When that happens, information collected may appear to us to be associated with the adult customer who subscribes to our services and will be treated as the adult\\'s information under this Policy.
+When that happens, information collected may appear to us to be associated with the adult customer who subscribes to our services and will be treated as the adult's information under this Policy.

 ' + '3.
-What can I do to help better protect my child\\'s information?
+What can I do to help better protect my child's information?

     ' + '